About Access Gateway policy types

 Access Gateway supports the following policy types:

-- Protected policy - Requires a valid session (authenticated user) only to access the associated user.
+- Protected policy - Requires a valid session (authenticated user) only to access the associated resource.

 - Not Protected policy - Allows everyone access to the associated resource.